VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 A special type of radiation source is the `DirectionalSource` which is used to simulate solar radiation.
-Rays from this source are generated from the upper face of the scene bounding box and their direction is defined in polar coordinates (i.e., by a zenith and azimuth angle).
-Because of the way directional sources are implemented it is recommended that a grid cloner is used (this is the default) as otherwise there will parts of the scene that will recieve no rays.
+Rays from this source are generated from the upper face of the mesh bounding box and their direction is defined in polar coordinates (i.e., by a zenith and azimuth angle).
+Because of the way directional sources are implemented it is recommended that a grid cloner is used (this is the default) as otherwise there will parts of the mesh that will recieve no rays.
 See documentation on [`PlantRayTracer.DirectionalSource`](@ref) for more details.